Fabric Labels to Add Interest to Your Finished Projects

 While fabric tapes (typically cotton) bearing the word "handmade" or containing some generic images may look pretty, they go no further than simply making your finished project look more, well, finished.

-If you, like me, want something custom-made, it is actually so easy to order your own fabric labels online.
+If you, like me, want something custom-made, it is very easy to order your own fabric labels online.
 I got mine through a local online shopping platform.
-There are many types of fabric labels available in the market - some more expensive (but have nicer finish) than others.
-Browse and read descriptions to learn which type is most suited to your needs and budget.
+There are many types of fabric labels available in the market - some more expensive (but have nicer finishes) than others.
+Browse and read descriptions to learn which type best suits your needs and budget.

 Review of the Fabric Labels

 What I have ordered are some of the cheapest solutions available - perfect for my amateur purposes.
-Despite the affordable price tags, the colours and print quality (on both the sew-on and iron-on types) turned out very nice and vibrant, although I have not tested any of it in the washer and dryer (the merchant claimed that they will withstand).
+Despite the affordable price tags, the colours and print quality (on both the sew-on and iron-on types) turned out very nice and vibrant.
+I have tested them in the washer and dryer and they did not disappoint.

 How to Apply Iron-On Fabric Labels